As a mom and long-time preschool teacher, Ms. Meyers knows which toys get used and which ones wind up in the back of the closet.

 5. Kids' Music: Get Your Groove On With These Favorites!

-*The Singable Songs Collection – Many adults will remember listening to Raffi when they were kids.
+*The Singable Songs Collection by Raffi —Many adults will remember listening to Raffi when they were kids.
 The music stands the test of time with classics such as Down By the Bay and Willoughby Wallaby Woo.

-Like wooden blocks, a water table encourages the 3 C's: conversation, community, and cooperation.
+If you really want to make a splash with your gift, a water table is the way to go!
+Like wooden blocks, it encourages the 3 C's: conversation, community, and cooperation.
 A group of children can gather around a water table for hours, never getting bored and always finding new things to explore.
-Some days the water table can serve as a bathing station for baby toys or stuffed dogs.
+Some days the water table can serve as a bathing station for baby dolls or stuffed dogs.
 Other days it can become a pond, filled with rubber ducks, frogs, and fish.

 By playing with cups and spoons in the table, children learn about measurement.
 Water bottles, funnels, and plant misters enhance eye-hand coordination and fine motor skills.
 Children learn math concepts such as full and empty, before and after, heavy and light, shallow and deep as well as science concepts such as float and sink.
 Best of all, the water table is versatile and can also be filled with sand, beans, or rice.
 Investing in a sturdy water table is definitely worth the expense.